 Continuing to embody the spirit of generosity and concern that evolved in the culture surrounding Grateful Dead concerts, the Rex Foundation is on a new path that seeks to include and engage many people.
 With activities that honor the spirit of community, service and creativity, Rex is building the funding necessary to carry out our mission.
-Thanks to the resounding response of so many generous supporters, since December 2001 we have granted $1,162,197 to 225 programs, across the United States and internationally.
+Thanks to the resounding response of so many generous supporters, since December 2001 we have granted over $1.5 to 300 programs, across the United States and internationally.
 We plan to multiply our grant making each year so that we can once again support many grassroots programs across the United States and beyond that might otherwise be overlooked by mainstream funders, yet work in innovative and bold ways to bring about helpful solutions to challenging situations.
 Please visit Fostering the Power of Community, Service and the Arts to see how Rex views its work in relation to social change.

 Guiding Principles and Values:

 - We respect individual rights and differences.

 - We are willing to take risks and trust people.